Why the global slump won't hurt the United States this time

-China's economy is slowing, and trade war may make it worse.
+China's economy is slowing, and a trade war may make it worse.
 Currency crises in Turkey and Argentina are spilling over to other emerging markets.
 Italy looks shaky.
 And the UK economy is unsettled as the last Brexit deadline draws near.

 Yet the US economy and stock market continue to power ahead.